rand3289/OutNet/readme.md

 ********************************************  Other Base Services **************************************

 * As described above, OutNet is able to advertise many existing services such as your web site, ftp, ssh and some P2P software, however there is a need for OutNet notification service.
 OutNetMsg receives messages addressed to your public key.
 If it is from some one you trust (their public key is on your white list), it tries to open the message using the protocol/mime specified in the message.
-OutNetMsg can display the message, offer to open the message or file, forward it to one of the services running on your system or suggest you install a corresponding protocol handler / service.
+OutNetMsg can display the message, offer to open the message or file, forward it to one of the services running on your system (for example, by acting as a TCP wrapper) or suggest you install a corresponding protocol handler / service.
 For example it might be possible to open a Zoom session this way.
 It has to be able to manage other's public keys to be able to put them on your contact list.
 Messages from public keys not on your list will be discarded.
 Only direct messages will be handled by OutNetMsg.
 Messages distributed to multiple recepients have to be handled by corresponding services.

 * Another significant service is a public key rating system.
 You should be able to rate your interactions with owners of a public key.
 It might be possible to combine the rating sytem service with OutNetMsg since both manage public keys.
+Intention of this service is different than the "Web of trust" (https://en.wikipedia.org/wiki/Web_of_trust).
+In OutNet the key comes first and the name is secondary.
+The name is not important unless verified through personal communication.
+The rating does not state if you know the entity in real life or what type of transaction/interaction you had maintaining privacy.